4.18 Ongoing Case Planning

 • The SSW assesses the progress of the family in meeting the family and individual objectives as part of ongoing assessment and service delivery.

-• Any revisions or updates to the plan must be developed in consultation with the child and up to two (2) members of the case planning team designated by the child.(Section 475 (1) (B) of the Social Security Act)
+• Any revisions or updates to the plan must be developed in consultation with the child and up to two (2) members of the case planning team designated by the child.
+(Section 475 (1) (B) of the Social Security Act)

 • Federal language around compelling reasons for an Adoption and Safe Families Act (ASFA) exception is broad.
 Such reasons may include, but are not limited to, a determination that adoption is not an appropriate goal—perhaps due to the parents’ progress, the child is in OOHC due to treatment needs that the caregiver is unable to meet, or there is a fit and willing caregiver identified for placement.
-The SSW, in consultation with the FSOS as appropriate, may exercise some discretion on whether or not “compelling reasons” exist.
+The SSW, in consultation with the FSOS as appropriate, may exercise some discretion on whether “compelling reasons” exist.

 • Public Law 96-272 (title IV-E) requires the participation of one objective third (3rd) party in the periodic review, who is not: